Article 19: Leaders

 Shortly before his death in 1984, J. Roderick MacArthur established a vision for ARTICLE 19 as a global human rights organisation that would focus on censorship issues.
 His son Greg MacArthur, director of the J. Roderick MacArthur Foundation, set the wheels in motion for the creation of the organisation inspired by an article from the Universal Declaration of Human rights.
 Through Aryeh Neier—a lawyer and human rights leader who was formerly the executive director of the American Civil Liberties Union (1970–1978) before founding Human Rights Watch in 1978 -- Martin Ennals was appointed to realise the idea.
 Ennals brought his experience from UNESCO, the National Council for Civil Liberties, and the Nobel Prize-winning Amnesty International, and started the ARTICLE 19 organisation in 1986 with a budget around $1,500,000 and a staff of eight with its first executive director Kevin Boyle.

 As executive director, Kevin Boyle oversaw the first report that would summarise the current state of censorship on a global scale in a report released in 1988.
 The ARTICLE 19 report "Information, Freedom and Censorship" established a benchmark from which to move forward.
 In the report, ARTICLE 19 was critical of the United Kingdom where the government could interfere in the British Broadcasting Company's editorial decisions.
 Other directors would also criticise the United Kingdom frequently even though the organisation is based in London.

 Under the leadership of Boyle, ARTICLE 19 also took up as its first campaign, the defence of one of its own.
 Among ARTICLE 19's first directors on its board of directors was South African journalist Zwelakhe Sisulu.
 The Sisulu name was well known worldwide as both of his parents were activists against South Africa's Apartheid system.
 Sisulu himself had established his own reputation as the leader of a press strike by black journalists in 1980.
 For this activity, he was arrested and banned from journalism for 3 years.
 After his disappearance in 1986 and after his arrest was made official, ARTICLE 19 took up the case of its own human rights defender.
 Sisulu was released two years later.

-Frances D'Souza, a founder and former director of Relief and Development Institute focusing on famine monitoring and relief operations, became the organisation's second executive director 4 July 1989.
-She brought with her years of experience as a human rights defender from the field.
-Among her signature campaigns was the defence of Salman Rushdie after Iran's Ayatollah Ruhollah Khomeini issued a fatwā, or religious ruling, 14 February 1989 based on the charge that the book The Satanic Verses (1988) was a work of blasphemy.
-The religious ruling was a death sentence.
-D'Souza became the chairwoman of the Salman Rushdie Defence Committee while also executive director of Article 19 and became the writer's main spokesperson.

-D'Souza also participated in the drafting of the Johannesburg Principles in 1995.
+Frances D'Souza became the organisation's second executive director 4 July 1989.